jmcdice/launch-control/README.md

 # Launch Control

-Launch Control is a Python-based application that provides real-time audio capture and transcription using Google Chirp and Gemini API.
-It's designed for voice-controlled systems, automated meeting notes, and other applications requiring reliable audio transcription.
+Launch Control is a Python-based application that provides real-time radio capture and transcription using Google Chirp and Gemini API.

 ## Features